 Ruth loves to bake cakes in her spare time, so when she’s working there’s never a shortage of treats to keep the team going!

 Meet our head nurse Helen and her very vocal Bengal cat Marley!
+Helen sadly lost Marley last year to illness, but a new little bengal kitten called Noah joined the family at the end of last year.
 She also has a rescue cat called Oscar who is always up to mischief and Betsy, a French Bulldog who you may find around our website.

 Helen has always wanted to be a veterinary nurse from a very young age as she’s always loved animals.
 Her most memorable patient to date is a dog called Thomas, a stray who ended up with us after being hit by a train and losing a leg as he made an amazing recovery.

 Helen loves to shop with her daughters, loves cats because they are full of character and feels that her biggest achievement to date is having 3 children whilst managing to remain relatively sane!